-Because the charter flight to Great Bear leaves early Saturday morning, you have no choice but to get into YK the Friday before, as there are no scheduled flights into YK on Saturday that will arrive before "wheels up."
+Trips to Great Bear Lake Lodge and Arctic Circle Lodge run Friday to Friday, and because the charter flight for Great Bear Lake Lodge and Arctic Circle Lodge leaves early Friday morning, you have no choice but to get into YK the Thursday before, as there are no scheduled flights into YK on Friday that I am aware of that will arrive before "wheels up."

-Depending on your starting point, it may be possible to get to YK on the same day, otherwise plan to come in on Thursday, and spend the night either in Edmonton, Calgary or Vancouver.
+Depending on your starting point, it is possible to get to YK on the same day, otherwise plan to come in on Thursday, and spend the night either in Edmonton, Calgary or Vancouver.

 On the way out from Great Bear, because anything can, and usually does happen to delay your return flight to YK, rather than risk missing your connection, it's best to stay the night in YK, and fly back the next day.